Flood Protection Information

 The following towns have created Hazard Mitigation Plans to assist in recognizing hazards and identifying prevention, preparation, and risk reduction strategies to increase community resilience.

 A floodplain is the comparatively low-lying land adjacent to a waterway, and is generally defined according to its frequency of flooding.
-For a Floodplain Basics Fact Sheet prepared by the Two Rivers-Ottauquechee Regional Planning Commission, click here.
-Example: The “100-year floodplain” has a 1% chance of occurring in any given year.
+For more information on Floodplain basics, visit Flood Ready Vermont’s Floodplain webpage.
+The National Flood Insurance Program (NFIP) is based on the “base flood”, or the event that has a 1% chance of occurring in any given year.
+Flood Insurance Rate Maps (FIRMs) show the extent of the base flood, also called the Special Flood Hazard Area (SFHA).

-What other types of flooding put Central Vermont at risk?
+What other types of flood hazards put Central Vermont at risk?

-Fluvial (or river-related) Erosion Hazards (FEH) refer to major streambed and streambank erosion associated with the often catastrophic physical adjustment of stream channel dimensions (width and depth) and location that can occur during flooding.
+Fluvial Erosion Hazards (FEH) is streambed or streambank erosion associated with physical adjustments of stream channel dimensions (width and depth) and location that can occur during flooding.
 Fluvial erosion becomes a hazard when the stream channel that is undergoing adjustment due to its instability threatens public infrastructure, houses, businesses, and other private investments.
+It is important to note that most flood-related damage is due to fluvial erosion, not inundation.
+The land area that a river accesses to meander and overtop its banks to release flood energy without excessive erosion is known as the River Corridor.
+It’s important to protect the functions of both of these areas- the River Corridor and SFHA.

 Ice Jams